 - It is completely natural and does not harm the environment in any way to do so

-- It yields more than the indoor marijuana plant
+- It yields more than the indoor cannabis plant

 - It produces the best-looking, most flavourful buds

-The only disadvantages of growing marijuana outdoors are:
+The only disadvantages of growing cannabis outdoors are:

 - It is at the hands of Mother Nature